ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 `pd` is an object of type `PositiveDistance()`; x is the number of quadrature points on the integration path ``[0,1]``.

-An example of this case can be found in the positive_distance_parameterized.jl file in the example folder.
+An example of this case can be found in the positive_distance_parameterized.jl file in the examples folder.